namtoki/English/wordlist.md

 - mist:                                 The knight and his horse wondered over the meadow in the heavy mist.
 - misunderstand:                        Perhaps you misunderstood me when I said he was an acquaintance, not a friend.
 - mode:
+- modest:
 - monitor:
 - monument:
 - motivation:                           He couldn't concentrate on the task because he lacked the motivation to build a database.
 - multiply:                             The number of cattle with the disease is multiplying at a rapid pace.
 - mutual:
 - nap:                                  The owner of the inn was napping in his favorite chair by the fireplace.
+- nasty*(unpleasant):                   That person is so nasty. / a nasty smell
 - nationality*:                         What's your nationality?
 - nearby:                               The second bomb exploded in a nearby park shortly after the first one.
 - negotiation:                          We could've reached the settlement if he hadn't interfered in the negotiation.